Ellsworth Beats John Bapst 4-3 [PHOTOS] - NewsBreak

 Ellsworth Beats John Bapst 4-3 [PHOTOS]

 The Ellsworth Eagles defeated the John Bapst Crusaders 4-3 on Monday afternoon, May 16th at the Union Street Softball Complex in Bangor.
-Tyler Hellum and Hannah Wagstaff combined...929theticket.com
+Tyler Hellum and Hannah Wagstaff combined...wdea.am

 The Ellsworth Eagles defeated the John Bapst Crusaders 4-3 on Monday afternoon, May 16th at the Union Street Softball Complex in Bangor.
-Tyler Hellum and Hannah Wagstaff combined...929theticket.com
+Tyler Hellum and Hannah Wagstaff combined...wdea.am

 Comments / 0